mailliwJ/VizToolz/README.md

 and i have been editting and adding to these functions throughout the course.
 Some of the functions in this module are completely new and i have made based on specific use cases that have been recurring throughout the course.
 Other functions have simply been tweaked to meet my own needs and idiosyncracies.

+The latest addition to this module is that i have packaged it for easier use across future projects and to avoid having the script saved in multiple directories.